quminzhi/Algorithm/Algorithm/DynamicProgramming/README.md

 >
 > Note: You may not engage in multiple transactions simultaneously (i.e., you must sell the stock before you buy again).

 This problem is similar to the one above other than constrains.
-In the last problem, the constrain is limitation of number of transaction while in this problem it becomes cooldown day.
+In the last problem, the constraint is limitation of number of transaction while in this problem it becomes cooldown day.

 It can be solved in a similar way.
 Define `f[i][j][k]` as `i` means we are processing ith day, `j` indicates the day when the stock is sold out last time, and `k` is a binary number with 1 representing holding a stock and 0 not.